Ian Kershaw: Hitler biography

 - There is no factual evidence, that Maria Schicklgruber had ever visited the city of Graz.

 - There were no Jews in the whole Styria area of the Austro-Hungarian Empire back in the 1830s and this demographic tendency was not to be changed until the 1860s.

 - The residential records of the city of Graz did reveal an Austrian Frankenreiter family, not Jewish Frankenberger.
 The younger master of the family was only 10 years old when Alois Hitler was born in 1836.

 - There is no single factual proof, that Maria Anna Schicklgruber did maintain a decades-long mailing correspondence with some family, which used to send her payments to raise a son until his fourteen.
 Frankenreiter’s family suffered poor living themselves and unlikely for them to ‘patron’ a boy, born outside marriage.

 - The rumors on the so-called Jewish roots of Hitler originated from the opponents of the Nazi party back in the 1920s and later were chorused by the communists.

-- The Gestapo was ordered to manage a secret investigation on Hitler’s genealogy and they failed to find any pieces of evidence departed from the previously known facts.
+- The Gestapo was ordered to manage a secret investigation of Hitler’s genealogy and they failed to find any pieces of evidence that departed from the previously known facts.

 The third possibility is that Adolf Hitler’s grandfather was Jewish.
 Rumours to that effect circulated in Munich cafés in the early 1920s, and were fostered by sensationalist journalism of the foreign press during the 1930s.
 It was suggested that the name ‘Hüttler’ was Jewish, ‘revealed’ that he could be traced to a Jewish family called Hitler in Bucharest, and even claimed that his father had been sired by Baron Rothschild, in whose house in Vienna his grandmother had allegedly spent some time as a servant.